jamesturk/django-markupwiki/README.rst

 ``MARKUPWIKI_MARKUP_TYPE_EDITABLE``
     if False user won't have option to change markup type (default: True) ``MARKUPWIKI_MARKUP_TYPES``
     a tuple of string and callable pairs the callable is used to 'render' a markup type.
+``MARKUPWIKI_AUTOLOCK_TIMEDELTA``
+    a datetime.timedelta object that defines the age at which articles get automatically locked by the *autolockarticles* management command.

 Example::